fieldtrip/website/workshop/practicalmeeg2022/handson_sourceanalysis.md

 # Reconstructing source activity using beamformers

 {% include markup/info %}
-This tutorial was written specifically for the [PracticalMEEG workshop in Aix-en-Provence](/workshop/practicalmeeg2022) in December 2022.
+This tutorial was written specifically for the [PracticalMEEG workshop in Aix-en-Provence](/workshop/practicalmeeg2022) in December 2022 and is part of a coherent sequence of tutorials.
 It is an updated version of the corresponding tutorial for [Paris 2019](/workshop/paris2019).
 {% include markup/end %}

 ## Introduction